Abdal-Latif Mirza: Early years

+He was brought up at the court of his grandfather Shah Rukh.
+It is known that he received a scientific and general education like his father, Ulugh Beg, however some historians suggest that he retained less Mongolian traditions since he grew up in Herat.

 Having been given the governorship of Balkh, Abdal-Latif Mirza served under his father.
-During the succession struggle that followed the death of Shah Rukh, he occupied Herat, although after Ulugh Beg left the city at the end of 1448 it was conquered by Abul-Qasim Babur Mirza.
+During the succession struggle that followed the death of Shah Rukh, Ulugh Beg occupied Herat, although after he left the city at the end of 1448, it was conquered by Abul-Qasim Babur Mirza.

 Abdal-Latif Mirza did not remain loyal to his father.
 Angry over the fact that he was to be passed over in the transfer of rule of Samarkand, he revolted while Ulugh Beg was marching to retake Khorasan.
 He defeated his father at Dimashq, near Samarkand, in the fall of 1449.

-Ulugh Beg later decided to surrender himself, and Abdal-Latif Mirza granted him permission to take a pilgrimage to Mecca, but while Ulugh Beg was on his way he was murdered by his son on the latter's order.
+Ulugh Beg later decided to surrender himself, and Abdal-Latif Mirza granted him permission to take a pilgrimage to Mecca, though he then had Ulugh Beg murdered en route.
 This earned Abdal-Latif Mirza the infamous nickname Padar-kush, or Pedar-kush (from Persian "killer of his father، پدر کش").
 A few days later he also had his brother 'Abd al-'Aziz killed.